znob/python-object-relations-one-to-many-lab-nyc-career-ds-102218/README.md

 # Python Object Relationships - One to Many

 ## Introduction
 In this lab we are going to practice creating a one to many relationship.
-We've learned how a belongs to relationship works -- with the belongs to class knowing the one instance is is associated with.
-Now what if we thing about it from the other side?
+We've learned how a belongs to relationship works -- with the "belongs to" class knowing the one instance it is associated with.
+Now, what if we think about it from the other side?
 Let's say we are talking about a `Person` class and a `Dog` class.
 We know the `Dog` belongs to one `Person`, but that doesn't mean the person can't have more than one dog, right?

 ![dog gif](https://s3.amazonaws.com/learn-verified/data-science-assets/two-dogs.gif)

-So, a dog still needs to know who its owner is, but we now know that an owner can have **many** dogs.
+So, a dog still needs to know who its owner is, but now we know that an owner can also have **many** dogs.
 Let's get started!

 ## Objectives
 * Create a one to many domain model
-* Practice querying an intance to demonstrate the one to many relationship
+* Practice querying an instance to demonstrate the one to many relationship
 * Define a second one to many domain and create instance methods that again demonstrate the one to many relationship

 ## Defining Our Classes

 Let's start by defining two classes, `Owner` and `Car`.
-* An owner should be instantiated with at least a `name` and an `age`.
+* An owner should be instantiated with a `name` and an `age`.
-* A car should be instantiated with at least a `make`, `model`, and `year`.
+* A car should be instantiated with a `make`, `model`, and `year`.
 * The relationship between the two classes should be such that an owner has many cars and a car belongs to an owner.
 It is our job to make sure our classes and instances are set up to show this.
 * Think about which class(es) also must have an `_all` class variable, and be sure to have setter and getter (read and write) instance methods for each attribute for an owner and for a car as well as a class method that returns the `_all` list.